gavlepeter/dojo-fmeserver-portal/README.md

 ## History
+**2019-03-13** - Support multipolygon clipping geometry.
+Add forms for running jobs asynchronously by entering an email address.
+Add submitJob and runJobSubmitter methods to RestManager.
+The runJobSubmitter method can be used instead of submitSyncJob or submitJob.

 **2019-03-08** - Add support for the opt_namespace parameter.
 Create new file upload session on each portal visit.
 Fix an issue that the geometry needed to be redrawn when changing workspace.

 **2016-12-26** - Add support for FME-server REST versions, v2 and v3.
 FMEServer JavaScript library is no longer required.
 The new RestManager module manages FME-server communication.